ProcessorMicro/bash-functions/README.md

 #### <a id="coding-of-get-args">Sample Code for GET_ARGS and IS_EXCLUSIVE</a>

 Now look within the script `FIND-FUNCTIONS` to see the coding that generated the help that was displayed.
-The `HIGHLIGHT` command invokes a rather complex egrep pattern that will display and highlight how `functions.sh` is used within `FIND-FUNCTIONS`.
+The `HIGHLIGHT` command invokes a rather complex egrep pattern that displays and highlight how `functions.sh` is used within `FIND-FUNCTIONS`.
 The table below gives a brief description of the highlighted words.

 So type: